 Arch Enemy – Reason To Believe (1.10 seconds)

-As a Complete Vocal Technique teacher it’s my job to know the anatomy of these effects and to teach the dos and don’ts.
-A professional singer should be able to repeat these effects night after night.
+Many singers struggle with vocal strain because they don’t use these effects correctly.
+As a Complete Vocal Technique teacher, it’s my job to understand the anatomy of these effects and to teach my students how to apply them safely.
+A professional singer should be able to perform these effects consistently, night after night, without injury.

-For more information on Vocal Effects join me on one of my workshops, or book a one to one with me – https://www.freeyourvoicehub.com/workshops/
+For more information on Vocal Effects join me on one of my workshops –